GlacioHack/xdem/doc/source/qgis_plugin.md

 :::{figure} imgs/qgis_plugin/topo_workflow_interface.png
 :width: 80%
 :::
 The process generates several output files, exactly the same set you’d obtain with {ref}`cli`: a folder containing raster(s), PNG figures, statistical tables, and both HTML and PDF reports.
-When the process is complete, the PDF report can be open in your default browser thanks to the checkbox `Open PDF report`.
+When the process is complete, the PDF report can be opened in your default browser thanks to the checkbox `Open PDF report`.

 ## Pipeline building
 QGIS offers a feature for creating pipelines through a graphical interface called the **Model Designer**.